MySecurityRepo/security-writeups/Hack The Box Machines/Cicada.md

 ![diagram](../images/Cicada/Cicada_spray.png)

-Good, we have found a domain user.
+Good, we have found working domain user's credentials.
 At this point i tried to access with winrm but i couldn't.
 To confirm i enumerated the members of the *Remote Management Users* group with rpcclient.
 First we have to find the group RID querying the builtin groups:

 ![diagram](../images/Cicada/Cicada_groups1.png)